 - The SMF invokes Namf_MT_EnableGroupReachability service operation to AMF, which includes the whole MBS service area associated with the MBS session, i.e. the sum of all MBS service area associated with the MBS session ID regardless of the Area session ID.

 - For the UE in CM-IDLE state, when the AMF triggers the paging, it take the receiving MBS service area information into account.
-Only the NG-RAN node which is included in the MBS service area need trigger the paging. - SMF checks whether the UE is in or out of the MBS service area based on the change notification or UE location information included in Nsmf_PDUSession_UpdateSMContext Request or Namf_MT_UEReachabilityInfoNotify message.
-Based on that information, the SMF determines how to activate the MBS session same as the handling defined in clause 7.2.4.2.3
+Only the NG-RAN nodes which are included in the MBS service area need to be triggered for paging. - SMF checks whether the UE is in or out of the MBS service area based on the change notification or UE location information included in Nsmf_PDUSession_UpdateSMContext Request or Namf_MT_UEReachabilityInfoNotify message.
+Based on that information, the SMF determines how to activate the MBS session in the same way as the handling defined in clause 7.2.4.2.3

 - When the SMF provides the MBS session information to the NG-RAN nodes, it includes the MBS service area, and Area Session ID, in the N2 SM information.